 There is a way …

 I want to show you a way that you can use up that $1.77 or any nagging tiny balance—even $.05— left on a prepaid debit card.
 But before we go on, let’s define terms.

-Prepaid debit card: A credit-card branded gift card.
-That means it has a MasterCard or Visa logo on it.
+A debit card that has has a MasterCard or Visa logo on it.
 It’s been “loaded” with a certain amount of money that can be spent in any store that takes MasterCard or Visa transactions.
 Mostly, people purchase these cards outright (plus an outrageous fee), but you may have received them in other ways—for a gift, or as your rebate from Verizon, AT&T or any number of other companies offering rebates.

-Department store gift card: This article does not apply to a Nordstrom, Target, Kohl’s or any other such retailer.
-They issue their branded department store gift cards which represent store credit, not a prepaid debit card.
+This article does not apply to a Nordstrom, Target, Kohls or any other such retailer.
+They issue their branded department store gift cards which represent store credit, not money in the form of a prepaid debit card.

 For anyone worried that I’m about to suggest you do something so sneaky you could be arrested, relax.
 This is very ethical and completely legal—openly allowed, and actually quite clever.

 You will use Amazon to convert any amount on any prepaid debit card (defined above), even if what remains is only a few cents.
 This means you need an Amazon account.
 If you have ever purchased anything there, you have an account.
 If not, open one.
 It’s free and easy.
 The way to conquer the prepaid debit-card problem above is with your account at Amazon.com.

 You will use what’s reamining on that prepaid debit card to reload your Amazon gift card account, even if it is only a few cents.
 Now it can be used to buy anything at Amazon.
 And you can split payments.
 That means if you added $1.71 to your Amazon gift card balance, you can use it now to purchase let’s say (shameless plug alert) one of my books or a gift for your best friend.